Multiple imputation in R

 bfi <- read.csv("https://lukasnovak.online/media/data/bfi.csv", sep = ";")

-# to create some missingness
+# Introducing some missingness

-imput.bfi <- mice(bfi,
+imput.bfi <- mice(bfi, m = 3)

 ##